-Patients Dying Fast, And Far From Family, Challenge Practice of Palliative Care
+Patients Dying Fast, And Far From Family, Challenge Practice Of Palliative Care

 "It was the last time I got to hear a response from her," Rob says.
 "That was the hardest part — not knowing it would be the last time."

-The hospital was still adjusting its operations to account for the wave of COVID-19 patients and wasn't yet specifically screening patients with coronavirus about their end-of-life wishes.
+The hospital was still adjusting its operations to account for the wave of COVID-19 patients and wasn't yet specifically screening patients with the coronavirus about their end-of-life wishes.

 As she was admitted, hospital staff asked about what kind of medical interventions she wanted, if necessary.
 "Do you want CPR?
 Do you want to be put on life support?"

-Their mother was weak, but still conscious.
+Their mother was weak but still conscious.
 She said yes.
 Her children agreed.

 "We just had no idea what this virus was going to do," Angie says.
 "We were trying to give her the opportunity to fight it."